 If you believe you have a wrongful death claim in Chicago, even if the statute of limitations has passed, contact a lawyer as soon as possible.

-A lawyer can help collect evidence about your loved one's death.
+A lawyer can help collect evidence about your loved one’s death

 The sooner you start looking for evidence about your loved one's accident, the more evidence you will likely collect, and the easier it may prove to access that essential evidence.
 The evidence your lawyer collects can establish who caused your loved one's death and, in some cases, what compensation you might have the right to recover for it.